robang74/tinycore-editor/README.txt

 #
 ###############################################################################

  This is a suite for quickly editing and testing a USB bootable disk based on TinyCore Linux.
-It makes use of qemu and it should be installed
+It makes use of qemu and it should be installed in advance

  0. Please read copyright.txt for the license terms